 Fog, mist, and reduced visibility existed at the LZ at the time of the helicopter's arrival.
 Witnesses also observed that these same conditions were still present when the helicopter lifted off approximately 23 minutes later.
 The helicopter climbed vertically into cloud layer that was approximately 150 feet above ground level and disappeared when it turned left in a northbound direction toward AL11.
 Review of the recorded weather at Enterprise Municipal Airport (EDN), Enterprise, Alabama, located 4 nautical miles east of the accident site, at 0015, included winds from 120 degrees at 4 knots, 3 statute miles visibility in drizzle, overcast clouds at 3oo feet, temperature 17 degrees C, dew point 17 degrees C, and an altimeter setting of 29.97 inches of mercury."

-So that's exactly what I will ask you medical crews to do.
-Be aware of the weather where you are.
+No matter your role on board, be aware of the weather where you are.
 And be aware of how a pilot's mind works.
 He or she wants to get the job done.
 We want to help the patient and avoid disappointing anyone.
 But in our efforts to do this, in some cases, we cause disappointment beyond belief.
 YOU may be the person who says, "hey friend, while we have been here things have gotten worse.
 So I am making the call.
 We are going by ground."
 (If your program permits that option, if not maybe you should not go at all.)

 Flights on the bubble put us at risk, in peril.
 I don't want you to be cut from the scope of our business, or removed from the group.